Asterics2020-Obelics/School2019/profile/README.md

 [here](https://www.quora.com/Unix-What-is-the-difference-between-real-user-and-sys-when-I-call-time).
 Basically:

 - The `real` time is the wall clock time.
 It's what you usually care about and want to be small.
 - The `user` and `sys` are the time spent in "user mode" and "in the kernel".
-You usually don't care about this.
+You usually don't care about this breakdown.

 Note that `real` time, i.e. wall clock time, doesn't depend on the number of CPU cores that was used.
 But `user` and `sys` does, for processes that use multiple cores, they can be larger than the `real` time.
 Here's an example:
 ```